A 71-year-old and her grandchild on a green journey together, to find closeness again

 “Now that I know she wants to spend time with me, I’ll definitely make more time for her because our time on this earth is limited.
 So we should make the best of what we have.”

-Emma and Mildred are one of four pairs of grandmothers and grandchildren featured on On The Red Dot.
-The next episode of the series airs on Mediacorp Channel 5 on Friday, June 13, at 9.30pm.
+Mildred and Emma are one of four pairs of grandmothers and grandchildren featured on On The Red Dot.
+Watch the episode here.
+The next episode of the series airs on Mediacorp Channel 5 on Friday, July 13, at 9.30pm.